next-juanantoniogomez/beeva-best-practices/backend/rest/README.md

 REST, which typically runs over HTTP (Hypertext Transfer Protocol), has several architectural constraints:

-1. Decouples consumers from producers
+1. Uniform interface

+2. Client-server

-2. Stateless existence
+3. Stateless

-3. Able to leverage a cache

-4. Leverages a layered system

-5. Leverages a uniform interface
+4. Cacheable

+5. Layered system

+6. Code on demand

 REST style emphasizes that interactions between clients and services are enhanced by having a limited number of operations (verbs) to perform.
 Flexibility is provided by assigning resources (nouns) their own unique Universal Resource Identifiers (URIs).
 As each verb has a specific meaning (GET, POST, PUT, DELETE, ...), REST avoids ambiguity.